LuisPalacios/LuisPalacios.github.io/docs/about.markdown

 Hi, my name is Luis and I'm a varied guy, technology, art, hacker, photography, business, father.

-Always hesitating between technology and art, in the end mixing it, focused on my hobbies, when I program, research technologies or paint a picture or develop a digital photo.
+Always hesitating between technology and art, in the end mixing it.
+I rest when I devote myself to my hobbies, developing software, hacking technologies or [painting](https://www.instagram.com/luis.palacios.derqui).

-This blog (as you've probably noticed, **mainly in Spanish** 🤗) is dedicated to keep my technical notes, mostly in the Linux or software development environment.
+This blog (only **in Spanish** 🤗) is dedicated to keep my technical notes, mostly in the Linux or software development environment.
 Started with [NibbleBlog](http://www.nibbleblog.com), then [Wordpress](https://wordpress.org/) and now using [jekyll](http://jekyllrb.com), hosted on [GitHub Pages](https://pages.github.com).

 In this [note]({% post_url 2021-04-19-nuevo-blog %}) I describe how I set up this static blog.
 Sources are in the [LuisPalacios.github.io](https://github.com/LuisPalacios/LuisPalacios.github.io) repository and you can access the blog via: [www.luispa.com](https://www.luispa.com)